LandRegistry/llc-map-prototype/readme.md

 - node 18 is needed
-- run 'npm init' to install node modules
+- run `npm init` to install node modules
-- use 'npm run dev' NOT 'npm start' to run the kit locally
+- use `npm run dev` NOT `npm start` to run the kit locally
 - template / layout locations in the app have changed

 ## Notes

-As well as using open layers javascript library, this prototype uses [environmental variables](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) to configure the map tiles and also .
+For this repo, as part of the open layers javascript library, this prototype uses [environmental variables](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) to configure the map tiles and the vector layers used to define the property boundaries.

 A `.env` file will need to be created for these variables:
 ```